 Make sure all employees are aware of the incident response plan and their roles during an attack.
 Regularly review and update the plan to reflect changes in technology and business processes.
 Consider hiring a third-party incident response team to assist in the event of a major breach.

-Unlock Lower Premiums With Hummingbird.Tech
+Unlock Lower Premiums With Hummingbird.tech

-After a consultation with Hummingbird.Tech, you’ll know which cybersecurity tools would benefit your business the most.
+After a consultation with Hummingbird.tech, you’ll know which cybersecurity tools would benefit your business the most.
 Our experts can help you implement these six essential controls—and more—to improve your cybersecurity posture and cybersecurity insurance requirements.

 Elevate your security, reduce your risks, and enjoy the peace of mind that comes with knowing you’re well-protected.
 Schedule a call with us today!